MiragianCycle/open_stories/prompts.md

 # Prompts

-Hell and welcome to the prompts section!
+Hello and welcome to the prompts section!

 These prompts are crafted to ignite your imagination, encouraging collaborative storytelling within our inclusive community.